oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 The option `--create-fragments` controls the creation of compilation fragments.
 This is enabled by default.
 Read the section about compilation fragments to learn more.

+If `--inliner-reasoning` is enabled, reasons for all inlining decisions are printed.
+Disabled by default.

 ## Hot compilation units

 Proftool collects samples the number of cycles spent executing each compilation unit.
 The tool marks some of